agoragames/stache/README.md

 [![Build Status](https://secure.travis-ci.org/agoragames/stache.png)](http://travis-ci.org/agoragames/stache)

+## 1.0.0.rc

+Major overhaul to the mustache side of things.
+Backwards compatibility *should* be intact.
+If not, file a bug and it will get taken care of.

+Handlebars can also handle application layouts, and you can use subclasses of Stache::Handlebars::View to define view-specific helpers now.

 ## Notice Of Breaking Changes

 Stache 0.9.x adds handlebars support.
 In the process, the public API has changed *ever-so-slightly*.
 Specifically, you'll need to require the mustache or handlebars gems on your own, **and** you'll need to tell Stache which one (or both!) you want to use.
 Add `config.use :mustache` to your initializer.